Jevoni Robinson: Professional football career

 After only playing football for one year in high school, Robinson was signed to the practice squad of the Houston Texans of the National Football League (NFL) on December 26, 2017, as a tight end.
-He signed a futures contact on January 1, 2018.
+He signed a futures contract on January 1, 2018.
 He was waived/injured on September 1 and placed on injured reserve on September 2.
 Robinson was waived from injured reserve on September 12, 2018.

 Robinson signed with the San Antonio Commanders of the newly-formed Alliance of American Football (AAF) for the 2019 season.
 He was waived on March 4, 2019.

 Robinson played for the Sea Lions of The Spring League in 2021, catching three passes for 19 yards.

 Robinson signed with the St. Louis Battlehawks of the XFL on February 4, 2023.
 He was released on February 9, 2023.

-Robinson was selected by the BC Lions of the Canadian Football League (CFL) with the seventh overall pick, in the first round, of the 2023 CFL Global Draft.
+Robinson was selected by the BC Lions of the Canadian Football League (CFL) with the seventh overall pick, in the first round, of the 2023 CFL global draft.
 He signed with the team on May 4, 2023.
 He was moved to the practice roster on June 4, and was released on November 13, 2023.

 Robinson was signed by the Hamilton Tiger-Cats of the CFL on January 25, 2024.
 He dressed in 16 games for the Tiger-Cats in 2024, catching 19 passes for 209 yards and three touchdowns on 23 targets.
+In 2025, he played in all 18 regular season games where he had 14 receptions for 214 yards and two touchdowns.
+In 2026, he began the season on the practice roster and reserve roster and did not play in a game with the Tiger-Cats that year.

+On July 25, 2026, it was announced that Robinson had been traded to the Ottawa Redblacks in exchange for an eighth-round draft pick in the 2027 CFL draft.